ckuelker/quick-guide-en-us/Dev/Rust/hello-world.md

 ---

-The programming language Rust is syntactically similar to C++ and designed for performance and safety, especially safe concurrency.
+The Rust programming language is syntactically similar to C++ and is designed for performance and safety, especially safe concurrency.

 ## Installation

-The usual assumption is to install `rust` to use `rust`.
-However you have to install **`rustc`** to compile programs written in Rust.
+The usual assumption is that you need to install `rust` in order to use or compile `rust`.
+However, you must install **`rustc`** in order to compile programs written in Rust.

 ```bash
 aptitude install rustc